What Percent of College Students Graduate in 4 Years?

 The “four-year degree” is quickly becoming a misnomer.
-The majority of colleges and universities in the United States now possess four-year graduation rates well below 50%, including many competitive, flagship institutions like Texas A&M University (49%), University of Oregon (44%), University of Colorado (42%), University of Alabama (41%) and the University of Arizona (36%).
+As of 2020, only 41% of American college students graduate from college in four years.
+Further, the majority of colleges and universities in the United States now possess four-year graduation rates below 60%, including many competitive, flagship institutions like Texas A&M University (55%), University of Oregon (53%), University of Colorado (47%), University of Alabama (51%) and the University of Arizona (47%).
 It’s discouraging that so few people complete their undergraduate education “on time,” but before attributing our country’s dismal graduation rates to the students themselves it’s important to consider how schools can impact degree attainment.
 Colleges with higher than expected graduation rates are likely to possess certain programs or attributes that support student persistence and success.
 In order to avoid wasting time and money during your undergraduate years, choose a college that offers some or all of the following:

-A First Year Experience.
 The first year of college is critical to one’s graduation prospects because it sets the stage for undergraduate achievement…or failure.
 A bad first semester or year can move some to leave college before they ever get a chance to reap the benefits of higher learning.
-In an effort to improve first-year retention and reduce dropout rates, a number of institutions have developed First Year Experiences that help students integrate into campus life and college learning.
-First Year Experiences are usually offered in the form of a seminar, residential experience, and/or community-based project, and teach students the academic and non-academic skills needed for college success.
-Over the past decade, research has shown that First Year Experiences improve undergraduate performance, foster peer connections, and increase graduation rates.
+In an effort to improve first-year retention and reduce dropout rates, a number of institutions have developed first-year experiences that help students integrate into campus life and college learning.
+First-year experiences are usually offered in the form of a seminar, residential experience, and/or community-based project, and teach students the academic and non-academic skills needed for college success.
+Over the past decade, research has shown that first-year experiences improve undergraduate performance, foster peer connections, and increase graduation rates.

-A four-year graduation guarantee.
 Finally, it’s important to mention that in addition to offering the above, some colleges are actually beginning to “put their money where their mouth is.”
 A small but growing number of institutions now offer a four-year graduation guarantee.
 Schools offering a four-year guarantee publish a list of achievable guidelines that, if followed, will permit students to complete their degree in no more than four years.
 If a student adheres to the prescribed guidelines of the graduation guarantee program and still does not graduate, the college will allow the student to complete the remainder of his/her education tuition-free.
-Juniata College, Centre College, and the University of Minnesota are just a few reputable colleges that now offer four-year guarantee programs.
+Elizabethtown College (PA), Buffalo State University (NY), and DePauw University (IN) are just a few reputable colleges that now offer four-year guarantee programs.